Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 Ava for her part got up and padded through barefoot into the kitchen.
 "Coffee?"

 "No, thank you."
 Darcy stood up.
 "If you think you’ll be okay, I have quite a lot of work to do.
-This… incident is going to lead to some interesting places."
+This... incident is going to lead to some interesting places."

-"If…" Ava paused, holding a mug.
-"If there IS a copy of me out there…"
+"If..."
+Ava paused, holding a mug.
+"If there IS a copy of me out there..."

 "Then we’ll have to figure out what to do about it as we go," Darcy told her.
 "This is unprecedented territory we’re in, Ava.
 I don’t think anybody knows how to proceed."

-"...Just… do for her..
-Or, uh, it… Do what you did for me, okay?
-I don’t think I could handle meeting…"
+"...Just... do for her..
+Or, uh, it...
+Do what you did for me, okay?
+I don’t think I could handle meeting..."

 "I understand."
 Darcy paused at the door.
 "Good luck, Ava.
 I hope if we ever meet again it’s outside of a professional context."

 "Yeah.
-I… thank you, Darcy.
+I... thank you, Darcy.
 For everything."

 Darcy nodded and let herself out.
 Finding herself alone in the hallway outside she took a moment to express her emotions where nobody could see them, then pulled herself together.